tom-james-watson/p2p.chat/README.md

 # p2p.chat

+> [!IMPORTANT]
+> Archived due to not being actively maintained.
+I do not currently have the bandwidth to work on this.

 p2p.chat is a peer-to-peer video conferencing application.
 Think of it as an free and open source Zoom alternative.

 ## Architecture